sparkfun/eng_application/Code/README.md

 EL Dance Suit
 ==============

-This code will be used to wirelessly control 2x 3 meters of EL Wire attached to each dancer's hoodie and pants for a performance with Streetside Studio's bboys/bgirls on May 13th, 2017.
-There are a total of 7 dancers that will be wearing the suit.
+These codes will be used to wirelessly control 2x 3 meters of EL Wire attached to each dancer's hoodie and pants.
+There are a total of 7 dancers that will be wearing the EL Dance suits and one controller.
+8x XBees were configured in a point-to-multipoint network in order.
+This project was for a performance with Streetside Studio's bboys/bgirls on May 13th, 2017.

 Code Contents
 -------------------